 Poonam: What are your interests/ hobbies?
 What are your favorite books?

 Dinesh: Outside of the work, I tutor underprivileged children in an orphanage home in Chennai during weekends.
 I teach Mathematics, English, and Computer Science to those students.
 In my Schulich Interview, I was asked the same question.
 When I told him about my volunteering experience, he immediately asked for the contact number of the person who is running the orphanage center.
 I had the contact number of that person on my mobile phone, so I gave it to him.
 Later, I came to know that they did call that contact to confirm my part of the story.
-So, the applicants should never present stories which are not true.
+So, the applicants should never present stories that are not true.
 They should be careful that whatever they tell in the interview is supportable.

 Apart from volunteering, I have other interests.
 I am good at pencil sketching.
 I am a part of the largest cycling group in Chennai (WCCG) that goes for regular cycling trips.
 Earlier I used to cycle only on the weekends.
 Now it has become almost a daily routine.
 We go for 30 to 40 km per day on cycles.